ckan/ckanext-harvest/README.rst

       harvester run
         - runs harvesting jobs

+      harvester extents
+        - creates or updates the extent geometry column for packages with a bounding box defined in extras

 The commands should be run from the ckanext-harvest directory and expect a development.ini file to be present.
 Most of the time you will specify the config explicitly though::